 Throughout the years, the building had different uses.
 Today, it houses the remarkable National Museum of Cinema, the world’s tallest museum, and one of the best places to visit in Turin.
 It will take you through the history of cinema, from shadow theatre and the first lenses to the blockbusters and movie stars of the 21st century.

 It is highly recommended to purchase your ticket online to avoid the long lines and visit during weekdays.
 You can also get a ticket to take the lift to a panoramic viewpoint on the top of the building, but be sure to book it in advance as daily visits are very limited.

 Italian Landmarks – Campania

 By Dan from Urban Abroad

-With the exquisite stonemasonry surrounded by intricate structures, the Piazza, which draws on historical influences from both the Greeks and the Romans, is also a quintessential meeting location for the Neapolitans.
+With the exquisite stonemasonry surrounded by intricate structures, the Piazza, which draws on historic influences from both the Greeks and the Romans, is also a quintessential meeting location for the Neapolitans.
 No matter whether you have 2 days in Naples or you’re visiting for the day, you simply can not miss it!

 Since this square is situated in one of the quieter parts of Naples’s historic center, you can enjoy a walk around admiring the architecture in tranquility.
-The square is also close to the famous Gran Caffe Gambrinus where you can enjoy an espresso before or after your visit.
+The square is also close to the famous Gran Caffe Gambrinus, where you can enjoy an espresso before or after your visit.

 You can get to the Piazza by subway, and since it is located along the toled, you can reach the seaside area by passing through the square too.
-All in all, this is one top tourist attractions of the city so be sure to stroll through both day and night to experience the landmark in its full glory.
+All in all, this is one top tourist attractions of the city, so be sure to stroll through both day and night to experience the landmark in its full glory.